trilogy-group/ws-eng-conduit-ai-assessment/README.md

 - **Testing:** The project does not include tests.
 You don't need to write any tests for this task.
 - **Aider:** Think of Aider as a junior developer with good general knowledge but little context about the project.
 Provide clear instructions and reference specific files when asking for changes.
 - **Tasks**: You can use the [Tasks](.vscode/tasks.json) ([docs](https://code.visualstudio.com/docs/editor/tasks)) and [Debug Launch Configurations](.vscode/launch.json) ([docs](https://code.visualstudio.com/docs/editor/debugging)) to start the app.
+- **Codespaces**:
-- **Codespaces**: Your codespace will stop after 30 minutes of inactivity.
+  - Inactivity:Your codespace will stop after 30 minutes of inactivity.
 You can restart it from [here](https://github.com/codespaces) (your changes will be saved).
 It will be automatically deleted after 30 days of being stopped.
-Any "localhost" URLs will be forwarded automatically by Codespaces to a [URL accessible from the internet](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace).
+  - Forwarding: Any "localhost" URLs will be forwarded automatically by Codespaces to a [URL accessible from the internet](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace).
+  - Costs: Github Codespaces is free for the first 120 CPU hours per month.
+You may decide to launch either a 4-CPU or a 2-CPU machine giving you 60 and 30 hours of free usage per month respectively.
+We recommend using the 4-CPU machine type.
 - **Database**: You can connect to the database using [these credentials](./backend/mikro-orm.config.ts).
 The Codespace has a MySQL extension that can connect to the database.
 - **Environment:** If you cannot use Codespaces, you can [set up a local development environment](https://www.perplexity.ai/search/what-are-the-concise-precise-s-khlwVDwQTMODLaC6wB_7DQ).